Skip to main content

 Q30: Why isn't killer question screening working?

-• Answer: Verify your configuration at both system and question level.
-Confirm erq_unsuitable_status is set to the correct applicant status code in Admin Settings.
-Check your question uses select or radio button answer type.
-Verify the answer option is flagged as Unsuitable Answer.
-Remember that Access Volcanic and PeopleXD killer questions work differently, so if using Volcanic killer questions, unsuitable candidates are blocked before submitting applications and won't appear in PeopleXD.
-Contact your Customer Success Manager if you need clarification on specific question types.
+• Verify the answer option is flagged as Unsuitable Answer.
+Remember that your career website and PeopleXD killer questions work differently, so if using Volcanic killer questions, unsuitable candidates are blocked before submitting applications and won't appear in PeopleXD.

 Did this answer your question?